enoobis/wish/README.md

 - `wish delete [name]`: Delete a wish from the list.
 - `wish set [name] [property] [value]`: Modify wish properties.
 - `wish list [--sort | --category | --reverse | --all]`: Display the wish list with sorting options.
+- `wish stats`: Display statistics about the wish list

 ### Example Usage